WHO IS RAPHA-EL?

 His idea was nothing short of great.
 His concept and patience birthed the Money Lesson into the successful business it is today.
 “I have had the opportunity to connect with thousands of people globally and help them understand how making money is truly something that can be done.
 The success of my trainees has kept me invested in reaching more people.
 I want to reach and help as many people as possible.”

-Over next few months, Rapha-El plans to reveal a more innovative training opportunity.
+Over next few years, Rapha-El plans to reveal a more innovative training opportunity.
 “I’ve gathered the feed back from my trainees and worked with some really brilliant people to create a more informative and powerful training.”
 This new training will feature many of the same lessons and topics from the Money Lesson, but will also include more personalized features that can help people from all backgrounds experience the same success.
-Rapha-El also mentioned the possibilities of hosting live-seminars to hopeful followers, dubbed ‘The Black and White Series’.

 A modest man, living a comfortable life is grateful for his success.
 “It’s not all about me.
 I’m glad I had the opportunity to help others create great opportunities for themselves.
 That’s all I want to do, help people change their lives.”